-Reclassifications - Certain amounts in the prior period financial statements have been reclassified to conform to the presentation of the current period financial statements.
+Reclassifications - Certain amounts in the prior period statements of income and statements of cash flows have been reclassified to conform to the presentation of the current period financial statements.
+These reclassifications had no effect on the previously reported net income.

 Estimates and Assumptions - The preparation of the Financial Statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the Financial Statements and the reported amounts of revenue and expenses during the reporting periods.
-The most significant estimates in the Company's Financial Statements relate to revenue, acquired property and equipment, intangible assets and goodwill, right-of-use assets, impairment of long-lived assets, lease liabilities, general and professional liabilities, workers' compensation and healthcare claims included in accrued self-insurance liabilities and income taxes.
+The most significant estimates in the Company's Financial Statements relate to revenue, acquired property and equipment, intangible assets and goodwill, right-of-use assets and lease liabilities, impairment of long-lived assets, as well as general and professional liabilities, workers' compensation and healthcare claims included in accrued self-insurance liabilities.
 Actual results could differ from those estimates.